MADS-NET/python_plugin/README.md

+# SUPERSEDED

+**NOTE**: on Linux, I could not find a solution for loading Python venv libraries when the plugin is loaded via dlopen.
+For this reason, this plugin is **now superseded** by <https://github.com/MADS-Net/python_agen>, a monolithic agent that embeds a python3 interpreter.

+---

 # python plugins for MADS

 This is a collection of plugins for [MADS](https://github.com/MADS-NET/MADS).
 The project creates the plugins `python_source.plugin`, `python_filter.plugin`, and `python_sink.plugin`.